common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/final/en/nhi.md

 from Mexico's National Institute of Indigenous Languages estimates approximately 17,000 speakers.

 The language code is `nhi`.
 There is quite a bit of variation within the nhi variant, varying between municipalities and communities.
+For example, some towns, near San Miguel Tenango, use "inverted prefixes" compared to the rest of the Nahuatl-speaking area, (e.g. in-nihnimi instead of ni-nihnimi, "I walk").
-The sentences in this corpus come from the nhi Universal Dependencies treebank, which is made up of samples from All three municipalities, and a set of dictionary-style example sentences written by a speaker from the Tepetzintla municipality.
+The sentences in this corpus come from the nhi Universal Dependencies treebank, which is made up of samples from all three municipalities, and a set of dictionary-style example sentences written by a speaker from the Tepetzintla municipality.

 ### Variants